Regression-Games/RegressionDocs/docs/players/creating-bots/agent-builder.md

 It executes its child nodes one at a time, and if any of them fail then the Sequence Node immediately fails.
 - **Selector Node**: This node also has one or more children, but acts as an OR.
 It executes each of its children and if one of them succeeds, then the Selector Node immediately succeeds.
-- **Action Node**: This node is a terminal node, meaning it cannot have any children of its own.
+- **Action Node**: This node is a leaf node, meaning it cannot have any children of its own.
 Instead, it represents an action for the AI to take such as moving in a certain direction or interacting with an object in its environment.
-- **Condition Node**: This node is also a terminal node.
-This node evaluates whether certain conditions have been satisfied.
+- **Condition Node**: This node is also a leaf node.
+It evaluates whether certain conditions have been satisfied.
 - **Decorator Node**: There are several kinds of Decorator Nodes, each of which can have only one child.
 This node modifies its child's state in some way.
 For example, an "Inverter" Decorator will succeed if its child fails, and vice versa.